LeeHan20/univ_studying/sophomore spring semester/고전음악의이해/README.md

-# understanding of classic music
+# understanding of classical music

 according to the humanities theme